Himanshhhyou/python-class/AnF/README.md

 Step 4 : is temp > 0, if yes then go to next step otherwise go to step 8 Step 5 : lastDigit = num % 10
 Step 6 : total = total + (lastDigit**3)
-Step 7 : num = num // 10 and go to step 4
+Step 7 : temp = temp // 10 and go to step 4
 Step 8 : is num == total, if yes then go to step 9 otherwise go to step 10 Step 9 : print "Given number is an armstrong number" and go to step 11 Step 10 : print "Given number is not an armstrong number" and go to step 11